 Drinkwater and Trites (1987) tabulated monthly mean temperatures and salinities from available bottle data for areas on the Scotian Shelf and in the eastern Gulf of Maine that generally correspond to topographic features such as banks and basins.
 Petrie et al. (1996) updated their report using these same areas and all available hydrographic data.
 An updated time series of annual mean and filtered (5 year running means) temperature anomalies at selected depths for five areas (Fig. 9) is presented (Fig. 10).
 The Cabot Strait temperatures represent a mix of Labrador Current Water and Warm Slope Water (e.g., Gilbert et al., 2005) entering the Gulf of St. Lawrence along Laurentian Channel; the Misaine Bank series characterizes the colder near bottom temperatures on the eastern Scotian Shelf; the deep Emerald Basin anomalies represent the Slope Water intrusions onto the Shelf that are subsequently trapped in the deep inner basins (note the large anomaly "events" in Fig. 10C); the Lurcher Shoals observations define the ocean climate on the southwest Scotian Shelf and the shallow waters entering the Gulf of Maine via the Nova Scotia Current; finally, the Georges Basin series indicates the slope waters entering the Gulf of Maine through the Northeast Channel.
 Annual anomalies are based on the averages of monthly values; however, observations may not be available for each month in each area.

-For Cabot Strait, Misaine Bank, Emerald Basin, Lurcher Shoals and Georges Basin, 2016 annual anomalies are based on observations from only four, six, four, four and five months, respectively.
+For Cabot Strait, Misaine Bank, Emerald Basin and Georges Basin, 2017 annual anomalies are based on observations from only five, five, three and eight months, respectively.
+There were no observations on Lurcher Shoals in 2017.

-In 2016, the annual anomalies were +1.9°C (+3.6 SD) for Cabot Strait 200-300 m (the largest anomaly; the second, third and fourth largest anomalies were in 2012, 2014 and 2015), +1.2°C (+1.9 SD) for Misaine Bank at 100 m, +1.6°C (+1.9 SD) for Emerald Basin at 250 m a record high), +1.0°C (+1.2 SD) for Lurcher Shoals at 50 m, and +1.4°C (+2.6 SD) for Georges Basin at 200 m (a record high with 2014 was the second warmest year).
-These values correspond to changes of +0.4°C, +0.2°C, +0.4°C, -0.2°C and +0.4°C, respectively from the 2015 values.
+In 2017, the annual anomalies were +1.1°C (+3.3 SD) for Cabot Strait 200-300 m (the second largest anomaly; the largest, third, fourth and five largest anomalies were in 2016, 2012, 2014 and 2015, respectively), +0.4°C (+0.7 SD) for Misaine Bank at 100 m, +1.5°C (+1.8 SD) for Emerald Basin at 250 m (the second highest, 2016 was a record high), and +1.5°C (+2.9 SD) for Georges Basin at 200 m (a record high with 2016 and 2014 as the second and third warmest years).
+These values correspond to changes of -0.2°C, -0.8°C, +0.1°C and +0.2°C, respectively from the 2016 values.
 The 2010 and 2011 North Atlantic Oscillation anomalies were well below normal and based on similar atmospheric forcing in the past, notably in the mid-1960s, cooler deep water temperatures might have been expected in this region for 2012 (Petrie, 2007).
-Anomalies were highly positive for that year and have started to return to normal in 2013 but increased to record or near record values in 2014 and continued to remain high in 2016.
+Anomalies were highly positive for that year and have started to return to normal in 2013 but increased to record or near record values in 2014 and continued to remain high in 2017.